gdraheim/docker-copyedit/README.md

 Other than 'entrypoint','cmd' and 'user' you can also set the string values for 'workdir'/'workingdir', 'domainname', 'hostname', 'arch'/'architecture' and 'author' in configs.
+The values in the env list and label list can be modified too.
 If the edit command did not really change something then the edited image is not loaded back from disk.
 Instead the old image is possibly just tagged with the new name.